duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 See also: Read this article for more information: https://news.un.org/en/story/2017/09/564452-feature-does-drone-technology-hold-promise-un and https://news.un.org/en/story/2013/12/456942-un-launches-unmanned-surveillance-aircraft-better-protect-civilians-vast-dr

-#### Humanitarian Drone Guidelines

 See also: "The most promising uses of drones include: Mapping, Delivering lightweight essential items to remote or hard- to-access locations, Supporting damage assessments, Increasing situational awareness, Monitoring changes" (Relief Web).

 <!-- https://reliefweb.int/sites/reliefweb.int/files/resources/Drones%20in%20Humanitarian%20Action.pdf -->

 ##### Future impact of AI on human jobs and responsibilities

-With the development of AI, there has been a growing reliance on them as tools in our daily lives.
+- Teachers can teach that with the development of AI, there has been a growing reliance on them as tools in our daily lives.
+They have a large impact on all of us:

-Ethical implications related to what AI can impact:
+See also: Ethical implications related to what AI can impact:

-1. Automation, Job Loss, Labor Trends

-With the automation of many jobs, people may lose those jobs to robots.
+See also: Automation, Job Loss, Labor Trends: With the automation of many jobs, people may lose those jobs to robots.
 This may be because some tasks are able to be done more efficiently by robots.
 Because some jobs are more adaptable to robots than others, this may produce labor trends.
 There will be new jobs created that are more oriented towards maintaining robots or certain jobs will die out.

-2. Impact to Democracy and Civil Rights

-AI may have a strong impact on democracy and civil rights.
+See also: Impact to Democracy and Civil Rights: AI may have a strong impact on democracy and civil rights.
 AI may be able to automatically detect certain messages or actions that are not permitted and can be used to prevent them.
 There has been related concerns to that and the Chinese Social Credit System, and fear that it may create a society focused around surveillance and conformity.

-3. Human-Human or Human-Agent interaction:

-As explored slightly in the medicine uses of robots, there will be much more interactions between human and non humans/robots in the future, which is different from interactions between humans only.
+See also: Human-Human or Human-Agent interaction: As explored slightly in the medicine uses of robots, there will be much more interactions between human and non humans/robots in the future, which is different from interactions between humans only.

+##### Possible Assignments or Discussion Topics:

 ### Ending The Lesson

 Recommended: 5 minutes/hours

-With the development of AI/autonomous systems being developed,
+- Teachers can summarize ethics and the large positive and negative benefits of AI

-Teachers remind that there will be a safety module for the course coming up in one of the future classes:
+- Teachers remind that there will be a safety module for the course coming up in one of the future classes:

-There will be a future lesson specifically regarding how to keep yourself and those around you safe when operating your drone.

 **Useful Resources and References**